Providing Help and Hope

 The Center for Autism is home to a team of experts in the field of autism and neurodevelopmental disorders.

-To provide help and hope to children, adolescents, young adults, and their families living with autism spectrum disorder and other neurodevelopmental disorders through excellent clinical care, innovative research, quality education & training, and community engagement.
+Providing help and hope to children, adolescents, young adults, and their families living with an autism spectrum disorder, ADHD, and other neurodevelopmental disorders through excellent and innovative clinical care, education & training, research, and community engagement.

 To be the local and national leader in creating opportunities and removing all barriers toward a fulfilled life for people with autism spectrum and other neurodevelopmental disorders.